open-concord/core/README.md

 # ledger
-ledger boilerplate for op3n guilds
+This is the ledger boilerplate for Concord clusters